Can You Cure Depression? Steps For Managing Depressive Symptoms

 Vitamins and minerals

 Vitamin and mineral supplements may improve your depression if you have a deficiency causing low mood.
 If your blood levels are normal, taking many vitamins and minerals can cause more harm than benefits.
-Talk to a licensed medical doctor if you're unsure which vitamins you need.
+Talk to a licensed medical doctor if you're unsure which vitamins you might benefit from taking.

 Other supplements

-Other natural depression treatments that you can get over the counter and take orally include:
+Other natural depression treatments that you can get over the counter and take orally include these:

 • Fish oil capsules